sanne88/cyber8420projectopenmrs/AssuranceCases-SoftwareSecurityEngineering.md

 Individual Contributions:

 Sahithi handled the Super Admin Data management assurance case by analysing the open mrs code and updated the evidences for the data management use case.
-She also contributed to the OSS project documentation and the Project Reflection and Planning sections.
+She also contributed to the evidence alignment observations and the Project Reflection and Planning sections.
 Sahithi took initiative of managing the project board, breaking down tasks into smaller components, and creating tickets for this exercise.
 She also organized internal team meetings.

+Surya worked on the Patient handling records assurance case.
+She gathered information from OpenMRS code base and the OpenMRS documenations.
+She also contributed to the evidence alignment observations and the project planning and reflection sections.